CHA-Gold Innovation Fellowship

 - Participation – aided by electronic connectivity platforms - in an emerging network of healthcare professionals interested in exploring the idea of co-production

 - Learning through primary data collection (field trips and interviews) about exemplar health systems that have developed advanced practices in co-creating good care

 - Leadership of a successful change project aligned with the institution’s strategic direction that enhances the ability of our healthcare system to co-produce good care with patients and families

 - A publication for the peer reviewed literature and/or additional scholarly work to be distributed via social media or other means, including posters for presentation at the annual CHA Academic Poster Session and an Arnold P. Gold Foundation Forum

 - As fellows in the second year of pilot program at CHA, fellows will work to co-produce and improve the fellowship program for subsequent years

 What support will fellows receive?

 - Faculty mentorship

-- Financial support for travel, conference attendance and small project expenses (up to $4,000)
+- A small amount of financial support for travel, conference attendance and small project expenses

 - Access to technical assistance from the Institute for Community Health